From Monday 12 July 2021, it will be . Customers, staff, and other visitors will need to use the Service NSW app to check-in.

 Q: Can I use my own check-in system?

-Q: What if the site visitordoesn’t have the Service NSW app or a smartphone?
+Q: What if the site visitor doesn鈥檛 have the Service NSW app or a smartphone?
 How do I record their details?

 Q: Do visitors and workers need to check out every time they leave the business location?

-A: When leaving the site, visitorsare encouraged to ‘check out now’ using the COVID Safe Check-in tool.
+A: When leaving the site, visitors are encouraged to 鈥榗heck out now鈥 using the COVID Safe Check-in tool.
 Checking out is optional but does help with contact tracing.

 Q: Subbies are having trouble checking in with the COVID Safe Check-in.
 What could be wrong?

-- Check the person’scamera phone is enabledto scan QR codes.
-If this feature is notavailable, they may need to download a free QR code reader app.
+- Check the person鈥檚 camera phone is enabled to scan QR codes.
+If this feature is not available, they may need to download a free QR code reader app.

 - Check they are using the latest version of the app.